 social order in which the Lord of the Manor leased land to farmers and employed farm labourers to work on the farm.

 The manorial system was formally abolished during the Commonwealth under Oliver Cromwell.
-However, when Charles II returned from exile in France in 1660 one of the first acts he decreed was the abolishment of the manorial
+However, when Charles II returned from exile in France in 1660, one of his first decrees was the abolishment of the manorial

 The Manors in the Parish of Lenham in the Domesday Book